Enhanced group analysis and conservation laws of variable coefficient reaction-diffusion equations with power nonlinearities: Conservation laws

+\begin{note} We exclude the subcase $n=-1$ from the case $m=n+1$ of Theorem~8 since it coincides with the same subcase of the case $m=0$. \end{note}

-\begin{corollary} For any (nonlinear) equation from class~\eqref{eqRDfghPower}, dimension of the space of local conservation laws equals to either 0 or 2.
-In the second case the equation can be reduced by a point transformation to an equation from the same class, which has the values $g=1$ and $h=0$.
-Then a basis of the corresponding space of characteristics is formed by the identically unity ($\varphi^1=1$) and the function $\varphi^2=x$. \end{corollary}
+\begin{corollary} For any (nonlinear) equation from class~\eqref{eqRDfghPower}, the dimension of the space of local conservation laws is equal to either 0 or 2.
+In the second case the equation can be reduced by a point transformation to an equation from the same class, where $g=1$ and $mh=0$.
+Then a~basis of the corresponding space of characteristics is formed by the functions $\varphi^1=1$ and $\varphi^2=x$. \end{corollary}